Eggs are so healthy they are called “nature’s multivitamin” and top many lists of superfoods. Here are 6 healthy facts you may not know about eggs.

 A large egg contains 77 calories, with 6 grams of quality protein, 5 grams of fat and trace amounts of carbohydrates.

 It’s very important to realize that almost all the nutrients are contained in the yolk, the white contains only protein.

-Bottom Line: Whole eggs are incredibly nutritious, containing a very large amount of nutrients compared to the calorie load.
+Whole eggs are incredibly nutritious, containing a very large amount of nutrients compared to calories.
 The nutrients are found in the yolks, while the whites are mostly protein.